-The wide variety of student clubs and organizations are active and open for membership at SUNY Orange.
-Whether it is the Biology Club, Board of Activities, International Club, Martial Arts Club, Nursing Club or Student Senate, SUNY Orange likely offers a club that interests you.
-For an up-to-date listing of clubs and activities, visit the SUNY Orange website: www.sunyorange.edu/csi.
+The wide variety of student clubs and organizations are open to all SUNY Orange students.
+Whether it is the Biology Club, Board of Activities, Martial Arts Club, International Club, Nursing Club or Student Senate, SUNY Orange likely offers a club that will match your interests.
+If not, the Center for Student Involvement stands ready to help students start a new club.
+For more information and to see an up-to-date listing of our clubs and activities, visit the CSI website:

+www.sunyorange.edu/csi